-The success or failure of an enterprise is almost entirely dictated by how well the senior leadership of the organization creates a healthy culture.
-That’s a bold statement, I know, but it’s painfully true.
+The success or failure of an enterprise is almost entirely dictated by how well the organization’s senior leadership creates a healthy culture.
+That’s a bold statement, but it’s painfully true.

 Read on …

-A while back I wrote a series of posts on the topic of Leadership Fundamentals.
-I took much of what I’ve come to know about leadership and put it into a series of posts.
+A while back, I wrote a series of posts on the topic of Leadership Fundamentals.
+I took much of what I’ve learned about leadership and put it into a series of posts.
 They are …

 - Don’t Play The Blame Game

 - “They” Is We